 The Importance of Productivity Metrics

 Without productivity metrics and key performance indicators (KPIs) helping you generate data-driven insights into employee productivity, your efforts to boost productivity levels would be based on guesswork or observations.
 Even if you make an effort to get insights into team members’ experiences through team syncs, status updates, or performance reviews, you are still unlikely to get the real-time, authentic insight you need.
-That’s why we believe the only effective way to spark lasting change is to collect and analyze important metrics that you can combine with a people-centric approach to productivity.
+That’s why we believe the only effective way to spark lasting change is to collect and analyze important productivity metrics on an employee and workforce level that you can combine with a people-centric approach.

 Using Productivity Metrics To Increase Business Results